Secret Wars: Plot

+Premise

 A cosmic entity, the Beyonder, becomes fascinated with Earth's superheroes in the mainstream Marvel universe.
 He creates "Battleworld," a planet in a distant galaxy, and stocks it with weapons and technology.
 He teleports groups of heroes and supervillains against their will to Battleworld, declaring: "I am from beyond!
 Slay your enemies and all that you desire shall be yours!
 Nothing you dream of is impossible for me to accomplish!"

+Combatants

 The heroes include the Avengers (Captain America, Captain Marvel, Hawkeye, Iron Man, She-Hulk, Thor, the Wasp, and the Hulk), three members of the Fantastic Four (Human Torch, Mister Fantastic and the Thing), solo hero Spider-Man, and the X-Men (Colossus, Cyclops, Nightcrawler, Professor X, Rogue, Storm, Wolverine, and Lockheed the Dragon).
 Magneto is featured as a hero, but becomes non-aligned when the Avengers question his presence.
 The villains include the Absorbing Man, Doctor Doom, Doctor Octopus, the Enchantress, Kang the Conqueror, Klaw, the Lizard, the Molecule Man, Titania, Ultron, Volcana, and the Wrecking Crew.
 The cosmic entity Galactus also appears as a villain who becomes a non-aligned entity.

+Conflicts

 The heroes (with the X-Men choosing to remain a separate unit) and villains have several skirmishes.
 Ultron is drained of energy by Galactus, who then confronts the Beyonder while Doctor Doom observes.
 Both are defeated and sent crashing down to Battleworld.
 When everyone else reaches Battleworld, Magneto leaves the heroes feeling rejected and Kang blasts Doctor Doom to the heroes' base when he tries to rally the villains.
 The heroes win the first skirmish, causing the villains to fall back, only to be assaulted by Ultron, having been rebuilt by Doctor Doom.

 The heroes then attack Magneto, but he captures Wasp and takes her to his fortress where they are trapped by the weather; the X-Men decide to join Magneto.
 Doom creates villainesses Titania and Volcana, then leads the remaining villains in a successful assault on the heroes and their base, which they bury under a mountain.
 After Thor and the Enchantress return from elsewhere, Thor vanishes trying to fight the villains.
 Doom has Ultron kill Kang as payback.

 When the X-Men arrive to fight Magneto, they form an alliance but Wasp leaves.
 The Hulk is revealed to have saved everyone from the mountain.
 Thor also returns, having hidden his escape with lightning.
 The heroes find a village brought to Battleworld where Galactus has summoned his ship so he can consume the planet.
 Everybody fights him.
 Doom's faction returns and attacks the heroes, while he sneaks onto Galactus' ship and persuades Klaw to join the villains.
 Professor X has the X-Men fall back and then attack the villains, who are attacking volcanoes set off by Cyclops.
 Colossus falls in love with an alien healer named Zsaji.
 Wasp befriends the Lizard but is gravely wounded by the Wrecking Crew before being returned to the heroes.
 The second Spider-Woman, Julia Carpenter, is introduced.